plamenti/blockchain/README.md

 So to build this decentralized blockchain network many different instances of the API should be made and each instance of the API is going to be a network node in the blockchain network and they are all going to work together to host the blockchain.

 ## How to use the project ##
-Clone the project and in teh terminal navigate to the Blockchain folder.
+Clone the project and in the terminal navigate to the Blockchain folder.
 All commands against node.js should be executed from this folder - e.g.
 ```
 $ npm run node_1
 ```